gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

     }
 }
 ```
-Only that we change `task.run()` to `task.poll()`.
-But now you may be thinking : "Wait what???
+The only change was `task.run()` to `task.poll()`.
+But now you may be thinking: "Wait what???
 We went through all that work for *this*?!
 This is outrageous!
 This is imbecillic!!".
 Well, not quite.
 You see, there's one thing missing in our `main()`, can you spot what it is?
 I'll give you a hint, it's actually three things.

 We're missing... tasks!
 We never spawn any!
 How about we do that:
 ```rust
 fn main() {
     let mut executor = Executor::new();